 Woods, Robert.
 A. (1891) English Social Movements, New York: C. Scribner’s Sons.

 Woods, Robert.
 A. and others (1895) The poor in great cities : their problems and what is doing to solve them, New York: C. Scribner’s Sons,

 Woods, Robert.
 A. (ed.)
 (1898) The City Wilderness.
 A study of the South End, Boston and New York: Houghton, Mifflin and Co.

 Woods, Robert.
 A. (ed.)
 (1902) Americans in Process : a settlement study of the North and West Ends by residents and associates of the South End House, Boston and New York: Houghton, Mifflin and Co.

 Woods, Robert.
 A. and Kennedy, A. J. (eds.)
 (1911) Handbook of Settlements, New York: Russell Sage Foundation.

 Woods, Robert.
 A. and Kennedy, A. J. (1913) Young working girls; a summary of evidence from two thousand social workers, ed. for the National Federation of Settlements with an introduction by Jane Addams, Boston, New York, Houghton Mifflin Company

 Woods, Robert.
 A. and Kennedy, A. J. (1922) The Settlement Horizon.
 A national estimate, New York: Russell Sage Foundation.

 How to cite this article: Smith, M. K. (2003).
-‘Robert A. Woods: settlements, neighbourhoods and associations’, the encyclopedia of informal education. [http://infed.org/mobi/robert-a-woods-settlements-neighbourhoods-and-associations/.
+‘Robert A. Woods: settlements, neighbourhoods and associations’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/robert-a-woods-settlements-neighbourhoods-and-associations/.
 Retrived: insert date]

 © Mark K. Smith 2003